awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

    ...
    ```

-1. Update the CoreDNS add\-on by replacing *602401143452* and *us\-west\-2* with the values from the output returned in a previous step\.
-Replace *`1.8.4`* with your cluster's [recommended CoreDNS version](#coredns-versions) or later:
+1. Update the CoreDNS add\-on by replacing *602401143452* and *region\-code* with the values from the output returned in a previous step\.Replace *`1.8.4`* with your cluster's [recommended CoreDNS version](#coredns-versions) or later:

    ```
    kubectl set image --namespace kube-system deployment.apps/coredns \
-       coredns=602401143452.dkr.ecr.us-west-2.amazonaws.com/eks/coredns:v1.8.4-eksbuild.1
+       coredns=602401143452.dkr.ecr.region-code.amazonaws.com/eks/coredns:v1.8.4-eksbuild.1
    ```